jedipunkz/openstack_grizzly_install/README.md

 Version and Change log
 ----

+* 2013/05/24 : version 0.4 : enabled to use loopback device for cinder.
 * 2013/05/13 : version 0.3 : enabled nova live-migration
 * 2013/04/18 : version 0.2 : enabled LBaaS, fixed a problem to access metadata server from vm.
 * 2013/04/17 : version 0.1 : First release.